tomatolog/manticore/docs/8_sphinxql_reference/flush_attributes_syntax.rst

     FLUSH ATTRIBUTES

-Added in 2.3.1-beta.
 Flushes all in-memory attribute updates in all the active disk indexes to disk.
 Returns a tag that identifies the result on-disk state (basically, a number of actual disk attribute saves performed since the daemon startup).

 ::